Back to Blog

 • Review key formulas, thresholds, and phase-out amounts

-Part 2 requires the most comprehensive study schedule: 10 weeks at 10–12 hours per week (total: 100–120 hours).
-This part is the most content-heavy and has the lowest pass rate (~62%), making a structured approach essential.
+Part 2 needs the longest schedule: 10 weeks at 10-12 hours per week, for a total of 100 to 120 hours.
+It's the most content-heavy part and has the lowest pass rate, near 62%, so a structured plan helps.

 • Entity types: sole proprietorship, partnership, C corp, S corp, LLC